Research and Surveys

 This Business Barometer research study is commissioned by The Gatwick Diamond Initiative to help monitor local economic conditions, provide a snapshot of business confidence in the Gatwick Diamond area and to measure how the Gatwick Diamond is performing as a location for business.

-The survey provides quantitative and qualitative evidence of business trends to aid the three Gatwick Diamond Task Groups in their activities.
-In addition to general business questions, each survey also considers a particular theme.
+The survey provides quantitative and qualitative evidence of business trends and each survey considers a particular theme.

 Please click on the most recent Business Barometer reports below:

 For archived Business Barometer reports, please click here.